In February 2012, my son Henry was born.

 The key is to find what works for you and DO it, regularly.
 Build it into your schedule so it’s part of your day.
 Let me show you how to do that.

-Upgrade #6: Accomplish 3 years of work in 1 year
+Productivity Hack #6: Accomplish 3 years of work in 1 year

 When you run a small business, you spend most of the day switching back and forth between strategy mode where you’re making important decisions and go mode where you just need to get stuff done.